DCI-TrialLessons/TL-AT-Localstorage/README.md

 If a username is already stored, show `Welcome back {username}, this is visit number {couter}]!` and a "Logout" button.
 Every time the page is loaded and a username is already logged in, inrement the counter.
 When the "Logout" is clicked, show a message with "Thank you, come again!".

 Show all messages in the DOM, do not use `alert()`.

+There are many ways of solving this, so Good Luck and Have Fun!